keagud/implicit.computer/content/about.md

 # About the Site
 This site is generated with [Zola](https://www.getzola.org) using the [no style, please!](https://gitlab.com/atgumx/no-style-please) theme (plus some light CSS tweaks).

+Everything here is under the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/4.0/deed.en) unless stated otherwise.
+That means you can do whatever with it, so long as you credit the original somehow.